Purina Dog Chow Natural Review

 The fifth ingredient is soybean meal.
 Soybean meal contains more than 50% protein.
 Therefore, soybean can significantly boost the protein content of the product.
 The inclusion of non-meat protein typically degrades the overall quality of protein in the recipe.
 This degradation is due to the inferior amino acid profile of plant based proteins.

-Because ingredients are listed in order of pre-cooked weight, the remaining ingredients in Purina Dog Chow Natural Made With Real Chicken are not as important as the first five ingredients.
+Because ingredients are listed in order of pre-cooked weight, the remaining ingredients in Purina Dog Chow Natural Made With Real Chicken & Beef are not as important as the first five ingredients.

 However, collectively they still have a significant impact on the overall quality of the product.
 Therefore, we'll continue discussing the remaining ingredients in this Purina Dog Chow recipe.